AndrewStaus/data-platform/libs/README.md

 ## Usage

-These modules can be set as dependancies for other modules in the `packages` directory by adding them to the respective `pyproject.toml` files.
+These modules can be set as dependencies for other modules in the `packages` directory by adding them to the respective `pyproject.toml` files.

     ```toml